AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-bootstrap.md

 + Add the AEM SPA Editor JS SDK npm dependencies to the SPA project
 + Configure your SPA's environment variables
 + Integrate the ModelManager API with the SPA
-+ Setup an internal proxy for the SPA so it routes the appropriate content requests to AEM
++ Set up an internal proxy for the SPA so it routes the appropriate content requests to AEM
 + Address issues with static SPA resources resolving in the context of SPA Editor
 + Add AEM's Responsive Grid CSS to support layout-ing in AEM's editable containers

 ## Next Steps

 Now that we've achieved a baseline of compatibility with AEM SPA Editor, we can start introducing editable areas.
-We'll first look at how to place a [fixed editable component](./spa-fixed-component.md) in the SPA.
+We first look at how to place a [fixed editable component](./spa-fixed-component.md) in the SPA.